from typing import Tuple

 # Compute mean prediction and confidence interval around median

-= jnp.nanmean(predictions, axis=0)
+mean_prediction = jnp.nanmean(predictions, axis=0)

-mean_prediction return mean_prediction > threshold
+return mean_prediction > threshold

 def fit_and_eval(

-key,# Passed from `init_fn` of init/apply function conversion of Equinox NN
+initial_position, # Passed from `init_fn` of init/apply function conversion of Equinox NN

 model,